MLogdberg/mlogdberg.github.io/_posts/2019-08-23-Function and Application Insight part 2.md

 ## Connecting custom logs from TelemetryClient
-Either we need more custom logging options than the one the standard *ILogger* provides or we have alot of logging today that is not connected to the endo to end scenario.
+If we need more custom logging options than the provided in the standard *ILogger* provides or we have alot of logging today with *TelemetryClient* that is not connected to the endo to end scenario.
 We need attach these to our end-to-end logging experience via the **TelemtryClient** to take advantage of the more advanced logging features.

 In order to achieve this we need to add some context properties to our instance, here is one way to do this via Service Bus, here we recieve the Message object.

-From the Message object we can extract the Activity, this is an extension in the *Microsoft.Azure.ServiceBus.Diagnostics* namespace.
-From this we can get the *RootId* and *ParentId* wich is the current Operation Id and the parent id.
+From the Message object we can extract the Activity, this is an extension found in the *Microsoft.Azure.ServiceBus.Diagnostics* namespace.
+From the result of this operation we can get the *RootId* and *ParentId* wich is the values for  the current Operation Id and the parent id.
 [Read more on how the Operation id is built and how the hierarchy is designed](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/HierarchicalRequestId.md)

 ```csharp
 public string Run([ServiceBusTrigger("topic1", "one", Connection = "servicebusConnection")]Message message, ILogger log)